 Approaching the time of American Emancipation, before the American Civil War, the Underground Railroad network had been established in the United States, particularly Ohio, where slaves would cross into the Northern States over the Ohio River en route to various settlements and towns in Upper Canada (known as Canada West from 1841 to 1867, now Ontario).
 This is Canada's only relationship to slavery, generally known to the public or acknowledged by the Canadian government.

 In the 20th century, Canadian slavery did not end with the ratifying of the Slavery Convention in 1953.
 Human trafficking in Canada remains a significant legal and political issue, and Canadian legislators have been criticized for having failed to deal with the problem in a more systematic way.
 British Columbia's Office to Combat Trafficking in Persons was formed in 2007, the first province of Canada to address human trafficking in a formal manner.
 The biggest human trafficking case in Canadian history involved the dismantling of the Domotor-Kolompar criminal organization.
 In 2012, Canada established a National Action Plan to Combat Human Trafficking.
 The Human Trafficking Taskforce was established in that same year to replace the Interdepartmental Working Group on Trafficking in Persons as the body responsible for the development of public policy related to human trafficking in Canada.

-One publicized instance is the vast "disappearances" of Aboriginal women, which has been linked to human trafficking by some sources.
+One publicized instance is the vast "disappearances" of Aboriginal women, which have been linked to human trafficking by some sources.
 Former Prime Minister Stephen Harper had been reluctant to tackle the issue on the grounds that it is not a "sociological issue" and declined to create a national inquiry into the matter counter to what his opponents say are United Nations and Inter-American Commission on Human Rights' opinions that the issue is significant and in need of higher inquiry.